 Another important feature of the theory is its explanation of the constants of nature.
 In physics, there are mysterious unique constants such as Newton’s constant of gravity, Planck’s number, the mass of the electron, electric charge, etc. that have not been accounted for by now.

 The experiment has always been the only proof of a theory.
 The theory of infinite worlds can indeed be verified through its traces in our universe.
 Some researchers have suggested that a collision between two universes like our universe with a neighboring universe can produce its trace on our universe’s CMB (Cosmic Microwave Background).

 CMB is reminiscent of the radiation produced at the early stages of the Big Bang.
 The argument was carefully tested, and based on a comprehensive review by the astrophysicist Ranga-Ram Chary from the U.S. Planck Data Center at Caltech.
 There seems to be a good proof that such an imprint has indeed been detected.

 The issue still remains to be verified, but the new result and later ones will finally lead to the conclusion.
-If the theory is right, then it will result in profound changes in our understanding of universe and quantum mechanics with its weird concepts.
+If the theory is right, then it will result in profound changes in our understanding of the universe and quantum mechanics with its weird concepts.